AnarManafov/dataharbor/app/doc/api/stage_file.md

 # Stage file API

+## Stage File API

-Stage a file to server's public location to make it download ready.
+This API allows you to stage a file to the server's public location, making it ready for download.

-## Method title
+### Method

 ```plaintext
 POST /stage_file